dougbeckwith/timer/README.md

 # Timer

-Simple overview of use/purpose.
+Basic Timer

 ## Simple Timer

-This app lets a user input a set amount of time.
+This app lets a user make their own timer.
+You can input a time in seconds, start and pause the timer .

-## Version History

-* 1
-    * Initial Release

 ## CDNS